abain-io/Project2/README.md

 # Project 2: Job Hunt App

-Our web application provides a central area for most of what we need to manage the job hunt process.
+Check out our web application that provides a central area for most of what we need to manage the job hunt process.
 _It is not a job search tool._

 It is a Database for Companies, Contacts, Job Opportunities, and Activities.